MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Inventory Operational Visibility.md

 7. You will now be able to see a ![View Avail.](media/CheckAvail.png) button.
 8. Enter the product.
 This could be an **Existing Product** or **Write-in Product**.
 9. Add the **Unit**.
-10. Click on the **Check Availibility** button.
+10. Click on the **Check Availability** button.
 This will open the query screen.
 ![Query Autofill.](media/Autofill.png)
 11. The **Organization ID** and **Product ID** will be auto populated. **Organizaion ID** will be auto populated with dataverse organization id for IOM and **Company Id** needs to be entered in **Organization ID** when dual write is enabled with Dynamics 365 Finance and Operations.
 12. In case you have entered the **Fulfillment Source** as well, then the query screen will have the **Location ID** populated as well.